RoberVH/zkproof-creditapp/README.md

 **Date**: March 18, 2025
 **Author**: Roberto VH [rovicher.eth](https://x.com/RoberVH)
+**Description**:
-**Description**: Demo app for a ZKProof based validation of an employee having a wage greater that a Creditor requested minimum limit without disclosing real salary
+Demo app for a ZKProof based validation of an employee having a wage greater that a Creditor requested minimum limit without disclosing real salary

 **Notes**:

 This demo uses Vite/ react / typescript / Tailwind.
+UI It was originally scaffolded with lovable.dev
+It connects to a Express server backend [Github](https://github.com/RoberVH/server-zkproof-creditapp-)
-It was originally scaffolded with lovable.dev Its server is deployed to https://server-zkproof-creditapp.onrender.com it connects to a Sepolia Contract at **0xAd0fB84F188DF7Bb7A889FFC734739f34bBA2a14** to validate ZK Proofs
+it connects to a Sepolia Contract at **0xAd0fB84F188DF7Bb7A889FFC734739f34bBA2a14** to validate ZK Proofs

-### Server Client  site deployed at [render](https://server-zkproof-creditapp.onrender.com )
+#### Server Client  site deployed at [render](https://server-zkproof-creditapp.onrender.com )
-### Demo  Server site deployed at [Netlity](https://zkproof-demo-app.netlify.app)
+#### Demo  Server site deployed at [Netlity](https://zkproof-demo-app.netlify.app)

 ### Basic installation of  Frameworks for  app from scratch